-What Is an X-Ray?
+What is an X-Ray?

-X-Rays in Dentistry vs. Orthodontics
+X-rays in Dentistry vs. Orthodontics

 X-rays can help to diagnose and treat orthodontic issues.
-These x-rays will often focus on the form and position of the jaws and teeth, not necessarily on individual teeth or bitewings.
-The teeth issues that are of most interest are missing or extra teeth, impacted teeth, or roots that are misshapen in some way.
-Jaw problems may include bones that are too large, too small, off-center, far apart or too close together.
+They will often focus on the form and position of the jaws and teeth.
+Not on individual teeth or bitewings.
+The teeth issues that are of most interest are missing or extra teeth, impacted teeth, or roots.
+Jaw problems may include bones that are too large, too small.
+It might be off-center, far apart or too close together.